guitarbeat/HeliosBillyBass/README.md

 1. Connect the hardware according to the pin configuration
 2. Upload the sketch to your Arduino board
 3. Open the Serial Monitor at 9600 baud
+4. Follow the Initial Calibration process above
-4. Type 'h' to see the available commands
+5. Type 'h' to see all available commands

 ## Development